Density of Elliptic Curves over Number Fields with Prescribed Torsion Subgroups: Introduction

 The questions \ref{que1}--\ref{que4} are still open for almost all number fields, even for quadratic extensions of $\bbq$.
 Note that if the answer to \ref{que4} is positive, then so is the answer to \ref{que1}.
 Moreover, if \ref{que4} has an affirmative answer, then we may consider only the maximal isomorphic classes among the torsion subgroups of elliptic curves defined over $K$ for \ref{que2} and~\ref{que3}.

-If we introduce some partial answers to the questions~\ref{que1}--\ref{que3} over the quadratic extension $K=\mathbb{Q}(\sqrt{-1})$, Kenku and Momose \cite{Kenku_Momose} have provided a list of isomorphic classes of groups to which every realizable torsion subgroup of an elliptic curve defined over $\mathbb{Q}(\sqrt{-1})$ necessarily belongs, and Najman \cite{Najman} has refined the list by finding some classes which are not realizable over $\mathbb{Q}(\sqrt{-1})$.
-Then, Zhao \cite[Theorem~2.3]{Zhao} has computed $d_{\mathscr{T}}$ in Theorem~\ref{old_Harron_Snowden} over $\mathbb{Q}(\sqrt{-1})$ for each torsion subgroup $\mathscr{T}$ belonging to Najman's refined list such that $\mathscr{T}\ne 0, \bbz/2\bbz, \bbz/3\bbz$.
-We note that \cite[Theorem~2.3]{Zhao} shows that $d_{\bbz/13\bbz}=\infty$, and Najman \cite{Najman2} has proved that $\bbz/13\bbz$ would not be realizable as a torsion subgroup of any elliptic curve over $\mathbb{Q}(\sqrt{-1})$.
-Moreover, Zhao \cite{Zhao} has given a partial answer to \ref{que4} over the quadratic extension~$\mathbb{Q}(\sqrt{-1})$ by proving that $d_{\mathscr{T}}$ increases strictly as $\mathscr{T}$ gets bigger.
+We will introduce some partial answers to the questions~\ref{que1}--\ref{que3} over the quadratic extension $K=\bbq(\sqrt{-1})$: Kenku and Momose \cite{Kenku_Momose} have provided a list of isomorphic classes of groups to which every realizable torsion subgroup of an elliptic curve defined over $\bbq(\sqrt{-1})$ necessarily belongs, and Najman \cite{Najman} has refined the list by finding some classes which are not realizable over $\bbq(\sqrt{-1})$.
+Then, Zhao \cite[Theorem~2.3]{Zhao} has computed $d_{\mathscr{T}}$ in Theorem~\ref{thm:old_Harron_Snowden} over $\bbq(\sqrt{-1})$ for each torsion subgroup $\mathscr{T}$ belonging to Najman's refined list such that $\mathscr{T}\ne 0, \bbz/2\bbz, \bbz/3\bbz$.
+We note that \cite[Theorem~2.3]{Zhao} shows that $d_{\bbz/13\bbz}=\infty$, and Najman \cite{Najman2} has proved that $\bbz/13\bbz$ would not be realizable as a torsion subgroup of any elliptic curve over $\bbq(\sqrt{-1})$.
+Moreover, Zhao \cite{Zhao} has given a partial answer to \ref{que4} over the quadratic extension~$\bbq(\sqrt{-1})$ by proving that $d_{\mathscr{T}}$ increases strictly as $\mathscr{T}$ gets bigger.

-Also, Trbović \cite{Antonela} has provided a list of possible isomorphic classes of the torsion groups of elliptic curves over quadratic fields $\mathbb{Q}(\sqrt{D})$ for square-free integers $2\le D<100$, but without specifying which groups are actually realizable.
+Also, Trbovi{\` c} \cite{Antonela} has provided a list of possible isomorphic classes of the torsion groups of elliptic curves over quadratic fields $\bbq(\sqrt{D})$ for square-free integers $2\le D<100$, but without specifying which groups are actually realizable.